Performance of the Particle-Identification Silicon-Telescope Array Coupled with the VAMOS++ Magnetic Spectrometer: Performances using reactions in inverse kinematics

 Figures~\ref{pic:Ex} (a) and (b) depict the excitation energy spectra for reactions resulting in $^{12}$C and $^{10}$Be target-like recoils, respectively.
 The excitation energy resolution can be assessed using the elastic channel ($^{12}$C($^{238}$U,$^{238}$U)$^{12}$C with $E^{\ast}$=0).
 A resolution of $\sigma_{E} =518(1)$~keV was determined by a gaussian fit on the left side of the elastic distribution to exclude the possible contribution from inelastic events.
 This value can be compared to $\sigma_{E}=1150(10)$~keV reported in the case of SPIDER array~\cite{rodriguez2014}.
 It is important to note that in the elastic channel $^{238}$U nuclei do not undergo fission, rendering it impossible to determine the beam interaction position on the target on an event-by-event basis.
 The average beam interaction position was employed to account only for average beam displacement, while the beam spread remained unaccounted for.
 Consequently, the newly reported resolution represents an upper limit for fission events.

 Figure~\ref{pic:Ex} (b) presents the reconstructed excitation energy spectra obtained for the $^{12}$C($^{238}$U,$^{240}$Pu)$^{10}$Be channel.
-The red histogram shows the exctitation energy distribution of $^{240}$Pu detected in PISTA in coincidence with a fission fragment in {VAMOS++} corrected for the acceptance of the {VAMOS++} spectrometer
+The red histogram shows the excitation energy distribution of $^{240}$Pu detected in PISTA in coincidence with a fission fragment in {VAMOS++} corrected for the acceptance of the {VAMOS++} spectrometer

-where: $N_{V}$ is the number of $^{10}$Be nuclei detected in PISTA in coincidence with a fission fragment in {VAMOS++} and $a= 0.065$ is the simulated acceptance of {VAMOS++}.
+where: $N_{V}$ is the number of $^{10}$Be nuclei detected in PISTA in coincidence with a fission fragment in {VAMOS++} and $a$ is the simulated acceptance of {VAMOS++}.
+The acceptance of VAMOS was simulated to be $0.065$, utilizing the fission fragments distribution of $^{240}$Pu calculated by GEF~\cite{GEF}.
+The realistic excitation energy distribution of the fissioning system was employed.
 The black histogram shows the inclusive distribution in excitation energy for transfer events

 where: $N_{\bar{V}}$ is the number of $^{10}$Be nuclei detected in PISTA with a downscaling factor $D=300$ for the PISTA experimental trigger, for which no fragments are detected in VAMOS.
 It can be seen from the Figure~\ref{pic:Ex}(b), that in this case, the 2p-transfer channel populates states in $^{240}$Pu up to approximately $16$~MeV of excitation energy.
 The rapid increase of the fission probability obtained in coincidence with fission fragments in the vicinity of the fission barrier~($B_f$)~\cite{Bjornholm1980}, indicated by the dashed line, can be utilized to infer excitation energy resolution.